Shooting Star (2020 film)

-Shooting Star (Comme une comète) is a Canadian short drama film, directed by Ariane Louis-Seize and released in 2020.
+Shooting Star (Comme une comète) is a 2020 Canadian short drama film, written and directed by Ariane Louis-Seize.
 The film stars Marguerite Bouchard as Chloé, a teenage girl travelling with her mother Nathalie (Whitney Lafleur) and her mother's boyfriend Christopher (Patrick Hivon) to observe shooting stars, only to begin developing a sexual and romantic attraction of her own to Christopher.

 The film premiered at the 2020 Toronto International Film Festival.
 It was subsequently screened at the Abitibi-Témiscamingue International Film Festival, where it won the Prix Télébec, and at the Whistler Film Festival, where it won the award for Best Canadian ShortWork.

 The film received a Prix Iris nomination for Best Live Action Short Film at the 23rd Quebec Cinema Awards in 2021.